 Insurance Coverage for a Hit and Run Accident

-As a hit and run accident victim, you likely cannot file an insurance claim against the at-fault driver’s insurance.
+As a hit and run accident victim, you likely cannot file an insurance claim against the at-fault driver’s insurance until their identity is found.
 The next best option is to look for options under your own insurance coverage.
-A hit and run victim attorney can help you utilize the benefits in:
+A Fort Worth lawyer experienced in hit and run injuries can help you utilize the benefits in:

 If you carry collision insurance, this policy can help you get your vehicle repaired or replaced.
 You typically have to pay your deductible, then the policy will cover the vehicle repairs or a replacement up to the value of your vehicle.
 Collision coverage typically covers vehicle damage whether you or another driver caused the accident.
 In some cases, you may have a combination of collision and comprehensive insurance.
 You should always review your specific policy to determine what it covers, and to what amount.

 If a hit and run driver injured you, uninsured motorist coverage might be extremely helpful.
 While collision/comprehensive coverage helps you repair or replace your vehicle, uninsured motorist coverage helps cover your medical expenses.

 How a Fort Worth Hit and Run Accident Lawyer Can Help You

 Following a hit and run crash, it may seem like you do not have a lot of options.
 However, before giving up and bearing all of the costs of the crash, we recommend calling Anderson Injury Lawyers.
 We can help you by:

 We will conduct a thorough and independent investigation into the crash.
 We may be able to gather evidence that points to who caused the crash and drove away.
 We may improve your chances of finding the other driver and being able to file an insurance claim against their auto insurance policy.